AntheSevenants/canvascrack/README.md

 3. Run `canvascrack.py`:
     `python3 canvascrack.py listen questions_directory`
     `questions_directory` is the path to the directory where your questions are stored
+4. You can now open http://127.0.0.1:10966/ in your browser and start playing.
+If other players are playing on their own devices, make sure they can reach your computer from its IP.

 ## Question set design